look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 ### Encounter-Level Determination

-Monster levels are determined by the location’s level range and adjusted probabilities based on the party’s average level.
+Monster levels are determined by the location’s level range and difficulty class.
+Every location will have

-#### **Location-Based Level Ranges:**

-- Each zone has a fixed level range (e.g., Beginning Forest: Levels 1-5).

-#### **Probability Weights:**

-Enemy levels are selected with weights favoring the party’s average level:

 # Town Building